RFID Solutions Designed For The Warehouse

 Currently, many tracking systems use two-dimensional barcodes that must be close to and within the “line of sight” of the barcode scanner.
 This requires manual scanning or conveyor-like processes to position the barcode and scanner.
 Due to either mishandling or a harsh environment, barcode labels can be damaged.
-This can result in uses reading data incorrectly, only getting part of the data, or not being able to read the barcode at all.
+This can result in reading data incorrectly, only getting part of the data, or not being able to read the barcode at all.
 Unfortunately, manual intervention is labor-intensive and costly, as well as error-prone.
-In addition, scheduled scanning or manual methods cannot ensure the inventory remains up-to-date due to oversights, errors and internal shrinkage.
+In addition, scheduled scanning or manual methods cannot ensure the inventory remains up-to-date due to oversights, errors, and internal shrinkage.

 With an RFID solution, users will be able to check inventory which is updated in real-time without product movement, scanning, or even human involvement.
-RFIDPros’ fully automated system allows inventory status to be determined and also allows shipping & receiving documents to be generated automatically.
+RFID Pros’ fully automated system allows inventory status to be determined and also allows shipping & receiving documents to be generated automatically.
 The system can also trigger automatic orders for products that are low in inventory.

-Here’s Why RFID is Beneficial in Warehouses
+Why RFID is Beneficial in the Warehouse

 Companies find that there are many benefits to using RFID solutions in their warehouse.
 Some of these benefits include:

 - Full inventory history

 - Reduced inventory-stocking levels